giglesias/CodeReviewExercise/README.md

 # Code Review Exercise #

-This repository includes a C# console application that includes the refactor needed to improve a logger implementation code snippet from an exercise, as well as a unit test project with tests for the main business logic.
+This repository includes a C# console application that showcases the refactor needed to improve a logger implementation code snippet from an exercise.
+It also includes a unit test project with tests for the main business logic.
 The detailed feedback is included in [this document](./feedback/Feedback.md).

 ### Application configuration ###

-Open the App.config file of the CodeReviewExercise project and update the following settings:
+Open the **App.config** file from the CodeReviewExercise project and update the following settings:

 **App Settings**